elastio/bon/website/docs/reference/builder.md

 #### Compile errors

-This attribute is incompatible with struct fields or function arguments of `Option` type, since `Option` already implies the default value of `None`.
+This attribute is incompatible with members of `Option` type, since `Option` already implies the default value of `None`.

-#### API compatibility

-Specifying this attribute is equivalent to wrapping its type with `Option<...>`.
-The same setter methods as for `Option<...>` fields will be generated.
-This means you can freely switch between using `#[builder(default)]` and manually wrapping the struct field or function argument type with an `Option<...>`.

 ### `into`

 **Applies to:** <Badge type="warning" text="struct fields"/> <Badge type="warning" text="free function arguments"/> <Badge type="warning" text="associated method arguments"/>

-This attribute forces an `impl Into` conversion to be enabled or disabled in the generated setter method.
+This attribute forces an `impl Into` conversion to be enabled or disabled in the generated setter methods.
 Use this to force-override the decision made by [automatic `Into` conversion qualification rules].

 This parameter can be specified in one of the following ways: